 Pro Tips for Kayaking Channel Islands National Park:

-- If you don’t have a preference for sunscreen, they provide huge jug for everyone to use.
+- If you don’t have a preference for sunscreen, they provide a huge jug for everyone to use.

 - They also provided wet suits, dry bags, safe boxes to store up anything you don’t need while kayaking, and lunch afterwards!